AbbyCui/CalciumImagingAnalysis/README.md

 ![image](https://user-images.githubusercontent.com/81972652/193971950-23060e2c-ea8c-49cc-b026-a2eef60a6295.png)

 Then create a folder called the same thing (Exp#462) and within it create a folder called "Data" that contains all results from multi-measure and a .csv file containing the timestamp of each stimuli.
-Results should be in csv format, and names as **"experiemntNumber_PlaneNumber_Results.csv"**, and stimulus file should be named **"ExperimentNumber_Stimulus.csv"**, as shown below.
+Results should be in csv format, and names as **"experimentNumber_PlaneNumber_Results.csv"**, and stimulus file should be named **"ExperimentNumber_Stimulus.csv"**, as shown below.
 The names of the ROIs (i.e. the first row) cannot have # in it, e.g. Exp#455_P2_001 and should be left as Mean1, Mean2, etc as the outputs will be renamed later.

 ![image](https://github.com/AbbyCui/CalciumImagingAnalysis/assets/81972652/3bd42cb4-339e-49d4-8b92-307d17e40546)